kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![pic]( ../../content/images/targeted-women/6.png )

-- Bunny girl ballerinas at a photo or video shoot.
+- Bunny-girl ballerinas at a photo or video shoot.
 - The girls look young.
 - Who is she?